-Applicants are admitted to the program on the basis of academic acceptance by the university and a portfolio review and interview.
+Applicants are admitted to the program on the basis of academic acceptance by the University and a portfolio review and interview.

 The B.A. in Art + Design requires the completion of 126 credit hours.
-In addition to the university core curriculum, the student takes required and elective courses in art and design, a minor or concentration in another discipline, as well as a wide variety of elective courses.
+In addition to the University core curriculum, the student takes required and elective courses in art and design, a minor or concentration in another discipline, as well as a wide variety of elective courses.

-The eighteen (18) credit Art + Design minor consists of three required courses plus three additional courses chosen from approved electives.
+The 18-credit Art + Design minor consists of three required courses plus three additional courses chosen from approved electives.

-Core Curriculum Courses Offered by Art
+Core Curriculum Courses Offered by Art PCA 200-ART, Introduction to Visual Art:

-PCA200-Art, Perspectives in the Creative Arts, Introduction to Visual Art: This course combines the study of visual art (art history, art criticism and aesthetics) with studio art experience (the elements of art and the principles of design put into practice).
-A wide variety of media are considered, including those sometimes termed 'popular culture' film, television, advertising art and web design-in addition to more traditional forms such as painting and sculpture.
+This course combines the study of visual art (art history, art criticism, and aesthetics) with studio art experience (the elements of art and the principles of design put into practice).
+A wide variety of media are considered, including those sometimes termed "popular culture" film, television, advertising, art and web design, in addition to more traditional forms such as painting and sculpture.
 Students develop a critical awareness of art and develop a vocabulary with which to describe their own and others' work.
-The coursework is primarily composed of class discussion, written assignments and creative projects.
+The course work is primarily composed of class discussion, written assignments and creative projects.
 (U)(3).
 Fall and spring.